GeoffreyHecht/paprika/README.md

 To compile Paprika into a jar with its dependencies, run `gradle shadowjar`.
 You can find the built java application in ```build/libs/Paprika.jar```.

-Note that Paprika might not work properly on apk files using a minimum or target sdk version superior or equal to 26.
+Note that Paprika will not work properly on apk files using a minimum or target sdk version superior or equal to 26, due to Soot issues with such apps.
+If you still want to attempt their analysis, use the -f argument.
+Because Soot analysis tends to be unstable, and may block Paprika infinitely, it is recommended that you do not attempt to analyze more than roughly 100 apps at once.

 Paprika has multiple execution modes depending on the first argument.